quicwg/base-drafts/draft-ietf-quic-transport.md

 Unlike the token that is created for a Retry packet, there might be some time between when the token is created and when the token is subsequently used.
-Thus, a resumption token SHOULD include an expiration time.
+Thus, a token SHOULD include an expiration time.
 The server MAY include either an explicit expiration time or an issued timestamp and dynamically calculate the expiration time.
 It is also unlikely that the client port number is the same on two different connections; validating the port is therefore unlikely to be successful.

-A resumption token SHOULD be constructed to be easily distinguishable from tokens that are sent in Retry packets as they are carried in the same field.
+A token SHOULD be constructed to be easily distinguishable from tokens that are sent in Retry packets as they are carried in the same field.

 If the client has a token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it can include that value in the